LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

 # Extracting Data from a Meta Quest 3 using MTP

-Extracting data from a Meta Quest 3 using [MTP](/golssary#mtp) is a straightforward process that allows you to access the device's internal storage and transfer files to and from the device.
-This method is useful for extracting data from the Quest 3 without the need for additional software or tools, making it accessible to a wide range of users.
+Extracting data from a Meta Quest 3 using [MTP](/glossary#mtp) is a straightforward process that allows you to access the device's internal storage and transfer files to and from the device.
+This method is useful for extracting data from the Quest 3 without the need for expensive software or complex tools, making it accessible to a wide range of users.

 ## Write blocker

-Before connecting the Meta Quest 3 to a computer for data extraction, it is essential to use a [write blocker](/golssary#write-blocker) to prevent any changes to the device's internal storage[^1].
+Before connecting the Meta Quest 3 to a computer for data extraction, it is essential to use a [write blocker](/glossary#write-blocker) to prevent any changes to the device's internal storage[^1].

-Many hardware and software solutions are available for write blocking, where possible use a hardware write blocker for the most reliable protection.
+Many hardware and software solutions are available for write blocking.
+Where possible, use a hardware write blocker for the most reliable protection.
 However, most software write blockers are sufficient for general use.

-In this guide, we will use a software [write blocker](/golssary#write-blocker)[^2] to prevent any changes to the Meta Quest 3's internal storage during the extraction process.
+In this guide, we will use a software [write blocker](/glossary#write-blocker)[^2] to prevent any changes to the Meta Quest 3's internal storage during the extraction process.

 ![A free software write blocker set to block write access to all removable devices.](/img/docs/ratool.png)
 <figcaption>*A free software write blocker set to block write access to all removable devices.*</figcaption>